arXiv/arxiv-docs/help/moderation/appeals.md

 If your appeal is accepted, the message you receive from arXiv staff will have instructions for resubmission (if needed) or will provide you with the [status](/help/submit_status) of your submission.
 In some instances, you may be asked to make changes to the submission as directed by appellate moderators.

-*Note:* Submissions that have been reclassified will not receive an announcement within the new category.
+*Note:* Articles that have already been made public and have been reclassified will not receive an announcement within the new category.

 <span id="denied"></span>
 ## What if my appeal is denied?